Black recycling box

 - broken glass: this goes in your black wheelie bin, wrapped in paper, bagged, and labelled

-- brown paper: put in your green recycling box
+- brown paper: put in your blue recycling bag

-- cardboard: put in, or next to, your green recycling box
+- cardboard: put in your blue recycling bag

 - coffee pods or capsules